 In order for students to be eligible for the MAP scholarship, they must have attended an Idaho public school for four full school years immediately prior to graduation.
 Students must have completed all district/public charter school and state graduation requirements within 11 full school years or 9,900 hours to be eligible for a one year scholarship.
 To be eligible for a two year scholarship, the student must have completed all graduation requirements within ten full school years or 8,910 hours.
 To be eligible for a three-year scholarship, the student must have completed all graduation requirements within nine full school years or 7,920 hours.

-Effective for all public school students who enter high school at the 9th grade level in Fall 2009 or later, IDAPA Code 08.02.03.105.03, dated March 29, 2012, states that a student must take one (1) of the following college entrance examinations before the end of the student’s eleventh grade year: COMPASS, ACCUPLACER, ACT or SAT.
-To ensure that Idaho students are able to meet this graduation requirement, the Idaho State Department of Education has contracted with the College Board to provide all Idaho juniors with the opportunity to participate in one state funded administration of either the SAT or ACCUPLACER.
-Included in this opportunity is the use of the SAT Online Course for over a period of 24 months for every Idaho public school student, beginning in a student’s sophomore year and continuing through his/her junior year.
+Effective for all public school students who enter high school at the 9th grade level in Fall 2012 or later, IDAPA Code 08.02.03.105.03, updated March 12, 2014, states that a student must take one (1) of the following college entrance examinations before the end of the student's eleventh grade year: SAT, ACT, or COMPASS.
+To ensure that Idaho students are able to meet this graduation requirement, the Idaho State Department of Education has contracted with the College Board to provide all Idaho juniors with the opportunity to participate in one state funded administration of the SAT.
+Students who are eligible to take an alternate assessment may take the ACCUPLACER Placement exam during their senior year to meet the college entrance exam graduation requirement.
+Included in this opportunity is the use of the SAT Online Course for over a period of 24 months for every Idaho public school student, beginning in a student's sophomore year and continuing through his/her junior year.

 |Tutoring/Homework Assistance||Services provide additional academic instruction designed to increase the academic achievement of students.|